 The next program in the series is called "Turtle Tales " on Wednesday, July 19.
 Recognized by the hard, distinctive shell that protects its body, these ancient, long-lived reptiles are often associated with patience and wisdom.
 Participants will discover the wit and wise words of these egg-laying creatures which have been around since before the dinosaurs.

-To register for this program by phone, call (913) 831-3359.
-To register online at www.jcprd.com, click on the green “Register for Activities” button and complete a barcode search for 38815.
+For more information or to register by phone, call (913) 831-3359.
+To register online, visit the district's website at www.jcprd.com, click on Activity Registration in the upper left part of the screen and perform a barcode search for 38813.